Composables

 - Composition — Build complex systems from simpler building blocks

-Use the Styleframe APIs directly when you're defining styles in a single config file for a single project.
+Use the Styleframe APIs directly when you define styles in a single config file for a single project.
 Use composables when you need to:

 - Share design tokens across projects — Package your variables as composables that can be imported anywhere